-This degree allows you to specialise in some form of contemporary music performance or composition, ranging from acoustic singer-songwriting through to experimental electronic forms.
+This degree allows you to study and specialise in contemporary music performance, composition and academic study, ranging from acoustic singer-songwriting through to experimental electronic forms.

 We place strong emphasis on creativity, experimentation and artistic risk-taking.
 There are also plenty of opportunities to develop your performance skills, helping you to grow as an accomplished musician.

-Newcastle is ranked in the top ten UK universities for music in The Times/Sunday Good University Guide 2014.
+Newcastle is a top ten UK university for music in The Times/Sunday Good University Guide 2014.

 The International Centre for Music Studies has an international reputation for its research in two areas in particular: